 Banks of fish-drivers and butterfly fish flutter at shallow depths.
 A huge batfish turns me around a bit to inspect me, then moves away.

 Hafiz, our guide, beckons us to lift our noses.
 Dozens of humpback parrots stand out in shadow over our heads.

 And then we come across a first turtle, which is nestling on the reef, the nose in the coral.
 Another comes to graze us, light, graceful, with a gentle movement of a fin.
 In the blue, close, file the gray silhouette of a shark.

-Linda points to the beast to be sure I have seen it.
-It is a white tip shark, the most widespread species here.
+Linda points her finger at the beast to make sure that I have seen it correctly.
+It is a white tip reef shark (also called a coral shark, Triaenodon obesus of its scientific name), the most widespread species, here.

 You say I saw him.
 I'm already filming it, my camera at arm's length.

-A few minutes later, we come across a school of jacks.
-A huge bench! ! !
-A cloud of fish that waves around us, envelops us, then moves away ...
+A few minutes later, we came across a school of jacks.
+A huge school !!!
+A cloud of fishes which waves around us, envelops us, then moves away...